GetStream/stream-chat-swift/stream-chat-swift-docs/docs/guides/getting-started.md

 ## User Authentication

-After the SDK is installed, the next step is to decide how we'll handle authentication.
-The user can be a regular user, or it can be an [anonymous](https://getstream.io/chat/docs/anon/?language=swift) or [guest](https://getstream.io/chat/docs/guest_users/?language=swift) user with limited sets of permissions.
+After the SDK is installed, the next step is to initialize the chat client with an API Key and authenticate the user.
+It can be a regular user, or it can be an [anonymous](https://getstream.io/chat/docs/anon/?language=swift) or [guest](https://getstream.io/chat/docs/guest_users/?language=swift) user with limited sets of permissions.
+The API Key tells the chat client which chat server it should communicate with and it can be found in your dashboard.
 A `TokenProvider` is the object that will hold your authentication strategy and will tell the `ChatClient` which user you're currently logged in with.

 ## User Tokens